 Keynote speaker is workplace accident survivor

-Salem - Employers and workers in Oregon's construction industry are invited to attend a specialized conference Jan.
+Salem, OR — Employers and workers in Oregon's construction industry are invited to attend a specialized conference Jan.
 26-27, 2015, designed to highlight safe work practices and rule updates.

 Oregon's Occupational Safety and Health Division (Oregon OSHA), a division of the Department of Consumer and Business Services, is one of several partners presenting the Mid-Oregon Construction Safety Summit at the Riverhouse Hotel and Convention Center.